Chapter 47, Arch Angel GabrielElizabeth Lin Johnson

 I leaned over and kissed him on the lips.
 He was stunned but didn’t pull back.
 I dropped him off at the bank without further conversation.
 When he got out, I told him.

 "It's time to tell her to move to the other bedroom.
-If she asks about the clothes just say you got them at the Mall, that you need them as you move on now that the marriage is over.
+If she asks about the clothes just say you got them as part of the new you, that you need them as you move on now that the marriage is over.
 That's all she is entitled to know.
 If she refuses to move or tries to argue, go for a walk, read a book, or go to a movie.
 Move her out of the bedroom when she’s out.
 I'll check up on you in a couple of days.
 Let's see her reaction.
 Remember to take over the finances.
 Don't ask her, just start changing the accounts."

 I called the next Monday.
 Not wanting to talk on the bank phone he asked me to lunch, saying he was buying this time.
 When we met, we kept the conversation to pleasantries to avoid anyone hearing.
 He wore the brown blazer and looked good in it.
 His stride and posture were sturdier than the downcast stance of a few days ago but he was still a beaten-down man.
 I ordered a second bottle of wine.